dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 ### 4.1 Format and Types of Settings

-Settings in the header begin with a colon and continue until a `<line-break>` or the start of a new setting.
-There are two types of settings:
+Settings in the header begin with a colon and continue until a the start of a new setting.
+The types of settings are as follows:

 #### 4.1.1 Keyword Setting